|

 So, do you need

-and triumph are accepted hook, line, and sinker by our secular culture, they
+hostility, and triumph are accepted as “virtues” by our culture, they are just breeding

 |